sbryngelson/group-docs/group-syllabus/doing-research.md

 Some concrete ways in which one might find good ideas:

 * More commonly, remember that we stand on the shoulders of giants.
-When you read a good paper--really, any paper--think about how components of that paper could apply to your own research.
+When you read a good paper (really, any paper) think about how components of that paper could apply to your own research.
 For example, the methods the authors used; the way they asked their research questions; the type of analysis they performed; or even how they presented their results can all provide key insights.

 * When you read a good paper in your own research area, ask yourself what should come next.